 Up until recently, we have always gone trick or treating in addition to our church’s trunk or treat event.
 We didn’t have many children in our neighborhood to pass out candy to anyway.
 This didn’t afford us an opportunity to witness except when we were trick or treating.
 We would invite people to our church event but that was the extent of it.
 Now that the children are, in essence, too old to go trick or treating and we’ve moved across the country, a change in tradition was in order. .

 We didn’t have a porch for years in Florida .
 It was falling down when we moved in so tearing it down was a major priority.
-Our new house in Arizona has a courtyard area with a gate and an entry to our front door.
-It will be the perfect area to set up to wait for trick or treaters on Halloween.
-In addition, we are now in an actual neighborhood where there will be children coming up to our door.
+Our house here in Arizona is a corner lot on a well traveled street.
+A school is located nearby.
+Children walk past our house on a daily basis.
+There will be no shortage of them on Halloween.

 One thing we try to do is to make an effort to make our house look like Christians live there from the outside as well as the inside.
-For us, this has meant adding Bible verse signs, crosses and other things that are easily recognizable as being Christian.
+For us, this has means writing Bible verses on our sidewalks, putting crosses and other things that are easily recognizable as being Christian in our bird feeders and on our doors.
 You can’t walk past our yard without seeing these items.
-They will be a great witnessing tool as people enter our yard.
+They will be a great witnessing tool dispersed among the fall decorationsas people enter our yard.
 We are ok with being known as the kooky family with the religious decorations.

 Bags of candy with a gospel tract attached is what’s being handed out.
 Here’s the kicker for me.
 This part is really important.
 You have to give out good candy.
 You can’t be cheap here.
 There are many ways to get good candy at a frugal price in the week’s leading up to Halloween.
 You want them to look at the gospel tract attached to the candy.
 They are more likely to do that if it’s good candy underneath it.
 This also leaves a lasting impression that will bring them back next year for more good candy which gives you yet another opportunity to witness to them.
 What is good candy you ask?
 Name brand candy like Snickers.,Milky Way, Rolos etc. Not cheap dollar store candy here.
 Logan would argue that 3 Musketeers is the way to go here.